johnnesky/imperative-html/README.md

 )
 ```

-If you pass a JavaScript object literal as an argument, instead of being appended to the element as a child, it will be used for setting attributes on the new element.
+If you pass a literal {object} as an argument, instead of being appended to the element as a child, it will be used for setting attributes on the new element.
 Write the attribute names and values as you would in HTML:

 ```javascript
 div({class: "box", id: "primaryBox", "data-size": 10})